fraterrisus/walkthroughs/phantasie-1/index.md

 Cast *Transportation* and pick town #99 (or the blank town-with-no-name, on the Amiga).
 Exit to the Astral Plane, step 1E, then proceed directly S until you find the river Styx; you won't be allowed to swim across it, but you should find Charon who will ferry you across.
 Somewhere around 5S 9E of there is the castle of the Gods of Olympus.

 Zeus's castle is fairly straightforward; there's a ring in the center with six tests that you must pass.
 Rolling clockwise, there's a room with a dirt floor that checks for the Earth rune, a room of water (duh), a room with two menacing figures (the test of combat), a room full of mist (do you have all nine rings?), the test of Fire, and the test of Air.
-If you don't pass one of the tests, you can leave without penalty and go try to fix it.
+If you can't pass a test, you can leave the castle without penalty and go try to fix it.

-If you do pass all the tests, a series of doors opens in the S hallway which admits you to Zeus's throne room.
+There's a hallway leading S from the bottom of the loop; each test you pass opens one square of the hallway.
+If you pass all six tests the way is clear to Zeus's throne room.
 Pray to him (for the love of all things holy, don't attack him) and he gives you the God Rune, which allows you to enter the Temple of the Gods:

 > "I am very proud of you my brave friends... you have passed the six tests of the gods," he says.
 "I now give you the God Rune which will allow you to face the greatest of evil without fear."